nergalex/f5-bot-selenium/README.rst

 *Clean*

-    - In PyCharm, stop the script by clicking
+    - In PyCharm, stop the script by clicking on the stop button i.e. a red quare
 _________________________________________

 Configure Integrated Bot Defense